pjsdev/simplerpc/README.md

 def handle_disconnect(net_id):
     print("Disconnect: %s" % net_id)

-# every connection that sends this rpc, will trigger the CB
+# the server's handler will be copied to each connection
 server.handler.on("thanks", handle_thanks)
 server.on_connect(handle_connect)
 server.on_disconnect(handle_disconnect)